Environment banner_cropped_small.jpg

 Sustainable shipping

 We have our own vessel chartering operations for the seaborne transportation of a wide range of dry bulk commodities.
-Our chartering network covers the globe, visiting 340 ports across 68 countries.
+Each day, our team oversees 200+ vessels visiting ports across 80 countries.

 Viterra is a signatory of the Sea Cargo Charter (SCC) which provides a global framework to promote consistent decarbonisation measurement in international shipping.
 All signatories’ data is published annually by the Secretariat of the SCC.